 Opportunities to serve and be involved in temple activities are available.
 There are several volunteer committees that maintain the buildings and manage the activities at Fullerton Temple.

 Any service to the temple is appreciated and welcomed.
 Volunteer forms are available on the free literature table in the foyer and on the Welcome Table in front of the temple after Sunday services, as well as on our temple website.
 Feel free to take a volunteer form and fill it out and place it in the volunteer form box on the table in the foyer.
+There is also a volunteer application form that can be filled out and submitted online.
 You will be contacted by the Volunteer Coordinator within a week.
 Or you may wish to speak with one of the ministers or attend a General Temple Meeting to find out more about service opportunities.

 Listed below is an outline of the various committees: